 - Develop a process for each item

-- Look at alternatives
+- Look at alternatives for business continuity

 4. Identifying possible events that could disrupt operations in the business

 Give each possible event ranking from 1 to 10.
 This ranking procedure should depend upon the severity of the impact of the event on business operations.
-For example, a natural disaster might be a 10, while fire attack at a specific location in the factory might be a 3.
+For example, a disaster might be a 10, while fire attack at a specific location in the factory might be a 3.

 The second factor to assign ranking has to do with the estimate of the likelihood of the event.
 It might be useful to make a chart with one representing events that take place once in 100 years, while 10 the one that can take place once a month.
 Multiply the impact of each event by the likelihood of occurrence to get a total score for each.
-Use this scoring system to rank the events, and begin working on the disaster recovery planning (drp) measures for the highest scores first.
+Use this scoring system to rank the events, and begin working on the business continuity planning measures for the highest scores first.
 For low scores, it is advised to come up with a ‘general’ recovery process.